saint-hilaire/docksible/README.md

 ### Using the SSH proxy

-You can include a [simple SSH proxy](https://github.com/saint-hilaire/simple-ssh-proxy) into your app's Docker network, by passing the `--ssh-proxy-flag`.
+You can include a [simple SSH proxy](https://github.com/saint-hilaire/simple-ssh-proxy) into your app's Docker network, by passing the `--ssh-proxy` flag.
 This will drop in a small container that you can use to port forward some hidden services, like the database.
 Here's how to do it: